Climate and Average Weather Year Round in Lakeland Florida, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.0 months, from April 2 to June 2, with an average daily incident shortwave energy per square meter above 6.1 kWh.
-The brightest day of the year is May 1, with an average of 6.8 kWh.
+The brightest month of the year in Lakeland is May, with an average of 6.6 kWh.

 The darker period of the year lasts for 2.6 months, from November 11 to January 30, with an average daily incident shortwave energy per square meter below 4.1 kWh.
-The darkest day of the year is December 21, with an average of 3.5 kWh.
+The darkest month of the year in Lakeland is December, with an average of 3.5 kWh.

 The topography within 2 miles of Lakeland contains only modest variations in elevation, with a maximum elevation change of 102 feet and an average elevation above sea level of 162 feet.
 Within 10 miles also contains only modest variations in elevation (197 feet).
 Within 50 miles also contains only modest variations in elevation (305 feet).